 Note that not all F&B outlets charge this service fee, though.
 Hawker centres, food courts and kopi-tiams do not.
-Fast food restaurants and beverage outlets like Starbucks do not do so too.
-For all of these, it is also not the culture to tip.
+Fast food restaurants and beverage outlets like Starbucks also don’t.
+For these, it remains the culture not to tip.
 If you still choose to do so, service personnel would be grateful.
 But it is out of surprise, not expectation.

 8. There Are Many Free Attractions, Performances, and Events

 There is a plethora of free attractions in Singapore for those with limited travel budget.

-Foremost is the Singapore Botanic Gardens.
+First of all is the Singapore Botanic Gardens.
 This 150-year-old green oasis fringes the town area and was awarded UNESCO World Heritage status in 2015.
-On weekends, there are often free performances that are very popular with locals and expatriates, and are also great for picnics.
+On weekends, there are often free musical performances.
+These are very popular with locals and expatriates, and are also great for picnics.

-Other than the Botanic Gardens, Singapore has several other well-maintained parks.
+Other than the Botanic Gardens, there are many other well-maintained parks in Singapore.
 Bishan Park and Punggol Waterway are two sprawling green belts equipped with eateries and recreational facilities.
-If the sea if your thing, check out East Coast Parkway is a good location to check out.
+For visitors keen on the beach, East Coast Parkway is a good location to check out.
 Cycling, jogging, and seafood indulgence have been popular at this beachfront for decades.

-Other than parks, most Chinese and Hindu temples, and churches in Singapore are free to enter.
+Outside of parks, almost all Chinese and Hindu temples, and churches in Singapore, are free to enter.
 The huge Kong Meng San Phor Kark See Monastery in the heart of the country is a magnificent gathering of Asian Chinese architectural styles.
 St. Andrew’s Cathedral in downtown is a wonderful Neo-Gothic masterpiece.
 Should your tastes for mythology and the religious gear towards the macabre, take the MRT to Haw Par Villa.
 This statue park is easily the weirdest of its kind in Asia.
-And it’s completely free.
+It is also completely free.

-Finally, the iconic Esplanade – Theatres on the Bay regularly offers free performances, both indoors and outdoors.
-Enjoy one of these performances, then stroll over to Marina Bay Sands for the nightly light and water show.
+Finally, the iconic Esplanade – Theatres on the Bay regularly offers indoor and outdoor free performances.
+Relax at one of these performances, then stroll over to Marina Bay Sands for the nightly light and water show.
 Aptly named as Wonder Full, this show is set against the Singaporean skyline and is free for all.
 It is likely the most impressive free performance you’d see in the city-state.